vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 ##### On Top3 and Top4 tags:
 ![34tags]({{ "/assets/img/mpst/34tags.jpg" | relative_url}})

+#### Future Work:

+- As future work, we can engineer more features from text (if possible) and try to increase the micro-f1 score.

+- As the text preprocessing plays an important role in getting rich features, we can play with different techniques available in internet to extract more performance from models.

+- I have also tested the models with embeddings of the plot_synopsis obtained from pretrained Deep learning models like BERT(786d), Elmo (1024d), etc. but the dimensionality of those vectors is not sufficient to classify this 71 tags tagset.
+If possible, we can try to optimize to those features for more score.

 #### Epilogue:

+- we have covered many of the Machine learning technique in classifying the text data.

 We have used MPST dataset which has 14,828 plot synopses and with 71 tagset.
 We have proprocessed tags and plot_synopses extracting useful features.
 We have analysed various machine learning models trained upon those features.